WangYuTao3/AsyMultiDex/README.md

 ## how to do AsyMultiDex？

 * Create a process to do MultiDex work；
-* Blocks The main process whether the MultiDex is loaded；
+* Blocks the main process whether the MultiDex has loaded；
-* Init app when the MultiDex is complete；
+* Init app when the MultiDex has completed；

 ## build in AsyMultiDex